elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 The block diagram of a simple {abbr}`FMCW` radar system
 ```

-A block diagram of a simple FMCW radar that uses separate
+A block diagram of a simple {abbr}`FMCW` radar that uses separate
-transmit and receive antennas is shown above.
+transmit and receive antennas.
 The radar consists of a waveform generator
 that generates a sinusoidal signal of which the frequency varies
 linearly around the required transmit frequency.
 The generated signal
 is amplified to the required power level by the transmit amplifier